Skip to main content

 Logo choices that matter

-For logos: vector-clean and high-contrast wins.
-Avoid lines below 0.3mm.
-Solid shapes engrave better than gradients (use UV print for gradients).
 We’ll flag on the proof if any element won’t reproduce well at the chosen size, and suggest the alternative.

 Rule of thumb: if you wouldn’t be embarrassed reading the layout out loud at the ceremony, it’s probably right.

-Step 5: The proof process
+Step 5: The proof process (your single safety net)

-Once artwork is in and the layout is built, you get a digital proof.
-This is the single most important step in the entire job — every minute spent reading it carefully saves an entire piece downstream.
+This is the single most important step in the entire job.
+Every minute spent reading it carefully saves an entire piece downstream.

 What the proof shows